 A panel microphone may be connected for talking with either the front panel speaker or headphones used for listening.
-The connector accepts MCP5, MCP6, or MCP90 Panel Microphones.
+The connector accepts MCP90 Panel Microphones.
 Insert the microphone and rotate the entire microphone body several turns to lock in place.